 Healthie's CMS 1500 platform is compatible with all insurance companies; the platform generates industry-standard forms.
 As a result, providers can submit claims to any insurance company using Healthie.

-What Clearinghouses and insurance portals are compatible with Healthie's Insurance Billing Software?
+What Clearinghouses or insurance portals are compatible with Healthie?

 Our providers use many Clearinghouses, commonly including Office Ally, Availity, and others.
 Many claims are also uploaded directly into insurance portals.